-New business systems are configured to 'check' license and appointment information by web service call to licensing database to lookup to determine 'pass/fail' status.
+New business systems are configured to 'check' license and appointment information by web service call to the licensing database to determine 'pass/fail' status.
 If pass, the business is processed.
-For failures, the licensing database is configured to 'take action' and where license is in place, automatically submit the appointment to the state and then send a message back to the new business system that the error has been satisfied.
-In the event the license is NOT in place and the agent cannot be appointed, the licensing system will send a message back to the new business system.
+For failures, the licensing database is configured to 'take action' and automatically submit the appointment to the state and send a message that the error has been satisfied.
+In the event the license is NOT in place and the agent cannot be appointed, the licensing system will notify the new business system.
 The new business processor would then coordinate with licensing staff to take appropriate action.